Reactor™ - The manual

 Don't Inherit

-When adding Feedback handlers to a behavior that uses a Template Behavior they will be combined with the ones from the Template.
-You can see the ones defined on the template marked as Inherited.
+When adding Feedback Handlers to a behavior that uses a Template Behavior, they will be combined with those from the template.
+Feedback Handlers defined in the template are marked as Inherited.

-Feedback Handlers that have the same index number in the template and the behavior will be merged (overridden).
-The same goes for Actions with the same name
+Feedback Handlers with the same index number in both the template and the behavior will be merged (overridden).
+The same applies to Actions with the same name.

-Above example shows: After making a change to the feedback handler with index 10 to the color we can still see the fields that inherits from the Template Behavior's Feedback handler with index 10
+In the example above, after modifying the Feedback Handler with index 10 (changing the color), the fields inherited from the Template Behavior's Feedback Handler with index 10 are still visible.

 Virtual Triggers

-While a component can generate triggers sometimes you might also want to trigger something based on an external event, eg the change of a parameter of one of your switchers.
-To facilitate this reactor can generate a trigger based on
+While a component can generate triggers, sometimes you might want to trigger something based on an external event, such as a parameter change on one of your switchers.
+To facilitate this, Reactor can generate a trigger based on:

 • Conditions